enkidevs/curriculum/JavaScript/Ecmascript 2015/destructuring-assignments.md

 * `10, 15`
 %exp
 The syntax would work like this:
 `[x, z, ...rest]`.
-This way rest will take all remaining values in the array.
+This would mean that the `rest` variable would be assigned the ramaining values, except the first two.
 %
 ---